 Cute, curious, and friendly.
 These are three adjectives commonly used to describe the Black Capped Chickadee.
 They are great adjectives, for this tiny little bird.
 And, the chickadee is certainly curious and friendly.
 It is not shy about checking out humans in their territory.
-After getting to know you, the Black Capped Chickadee can be trained to eat birdseed out of the palm of your hand!
+After getting to know you, these small birds can be trained to eat birdseed out of the palm of your hand!
+All you need is a little patience and knowing what bird seeds are on the chickadee’s diet.

 Chickadees are non-migratory birds.
 They can be found from east to west coast, in the northern U.S. and southern Canada.
 Once you coax them into your backyard, they will take up permanent residence.
 You can find them nesting in trees, especially birch and alder trees.
 Watch your bird feeders closely.
 Chickadees will not linger at the feeder for long.
-They grab a seed and fly back to the safety of a tree branch, and eat it there.
+They grab a seed or two and fly back to the safety of a tree branch to eat the seed there.
 In the winter, you can find them flocking together in small groups.

 The Black Capped Chickadee is readily identified by its black head and bib, with a head that is round and a little oversized.
 It is similar and slightly larger than its cousin, the Carolina Chickadee.
 The male and female look alike, with the male being slightly larger.
 These birds will store extra seeds in caches for consumption later.
 With good memories, they can find where they stored the seeds up to a month later.